 “Mental health and mental illness have come out of the shadows and moved into Canadian living rooms and board rooms thanks to many awareness campaigns,” said Carole Stonebridge, senior associate researcher and co-author of the report.
 “However, in Canadian workplaces the stigma of mental illness persists and employers are often ill equipped to deal with employee mental health issues.
 Given the impact on working Canadians and costs for businesses, this is cause for concern.”

-, provides a detailed look at the prevalence of mental illness in the employed population.
+The report, Healthy Brains at Work: The Footprint of Mental Health Conditions, provides a detailed look at the prevalence of mental illness in the employed population.
 According to the Mental Health Commission of Canada, around 4.2 million employed Canadians are living with a mental illness.
 Of these, about 279,000 have a mental or psychological disability, meaning that daily activities are limited as a result of the impairment.